-The Doctor of Education degree is for students who plan to engage in scholarly writing DEGREES OFFERED Anthropology and Education (ANTH) Master of Arts (M.A.)
-Master of Education (Ed.M.)
-Doctor of Education (Ed.D.)
-Doctor of Philosophy (Ph.D.)
-Applied Anthropology (ANTA) Doctor of Philosophy (Ph.D.)
-CONTACT INFORMATION and research, applied research and evaluation, or teaching and administrative responsibilities at colleges, universities, professional schools of education and medicine, research institutes, or state, federal, and international agencies and bureaus.
+The Doctor of Education degree is for students who plan to engage in scholarly writing and research, applied research and evaluation, or teaching and administrative responsibilities at colleges, universities, professional schools of education and medicine, research institutes, or state, federal, and international agencies and bureaus.
 A minimum of 90 points of acceptable graduate credit is required for the Doctor of Education (Ed.D.).
 A minimum of 45 points must be completed through Teachers College registration.
 Forty-two points of major courses are required.
 These courses prepare students with the requisite knowledge of epistemological, theoretical, methodological, ethnographic, and substantive areas of anthropology.
 They aim to develop competency in the discipline, while addressing the specific intellectual interests of the student.
 Fifteen points in research methods and statistical courses are also required.
-An objective understanding of education and educational institutions, of persons and the learning process, and the various forms of measurement and evaluation in cognate areas prepares program graduates with the knowledge and skills necessary for researching and working in a variety of formal and non-formal educational settings through 18 points of broad and basic areas.
-This leaves 15 points of electives to increase competence in comparative, regional or international studies, or to enhance technical skills used in conjunction with but outside the major course of study.
+An objective understanding of education and educational institutions, of persons and the learning process, and the various forms of measurement and evaluation in cognate areas prepares program graduates with the knowledge and skills necessary for researching and working in a variety of formal and non-formal educational settings through 18 points of broad and basic areas. www.tc.columbia.edu/catalog This leaves 15 points of electives to increase competence in comparative, regional or international studies, or to enhance technical skills used in conjunction with but outside the major course of study.
 At least three of these courses (8-9 points) must be taken in fields foundational to anthropology (economics, history, linguistics, philosophy, psychology, sociology).
 Certification Requirements Certification is the means of indicating that the student is regarded as having attained the expected competencies of the program.
 An overall grade average of B+ is expected.
 In addition, students must complete a set of written examinations on topics relevant to Anthropology and Education and to Applied Anthropology.
 Dissertation Requirements After passing the written certification examination, the candidate prepares a dissertation proposal to be defended in oral examination.
 One or two years of anthropological field research is required for the collection of original field data based on the dissertation research proposal.
 Anthropology and Education: Ph.D.